 The vegetables that will grow best in clayey soil include the following:

-The fine, granular consistency of silty soil distinguishes it from other types of soil.
+The fine, granular consistency of silty soil distinguishes it from other soil types.
 It has a finer texture than sandy soil and can retain more moisture.

 When damp, it becomes extremely slick.
 It is commonly made up of ‘run-off’ from other soils.